Paula Newsome

-Paula Newsome is an American actress.
-She starred in a number of television series, most notable the ABC police drama Women's Murder Club (2007–08), and had recurring roles on NYPD Blue, NCIS, Barry, and Chicago Med.
+Paula Newsome (born October 7, 1961) is an American actress.
+She starred in a number of television series, most notably in the ABC police drama Women's Murder Club (2007–08), and had recurring roles on NYPD Blue, NCIS, Barry, and Chicago Med.
 She is best known for her supporting role in the film Spider-Man: No Way Home (2021), and her leading role of Maxine "Max" Roby in the CBS crime drama series CSI: Vegas (2021–2024).

 Early life

-Newsome grew up in Chicago and is a graduate of Morgan Park Academy.
+Newsome grew up on Chicago's South Side, residing in Chatham and attending Howalton Day School and later Morgan Park Academy.
 She received a bachelor's degree from Webster University’s Conservatory of Theater Arts.

 Career

 Newsome began having an interest in acting as a child performing in community theater, before moving to New York City.
 While in New York, she was cast in a number of Broadway productions.
 She made her big screen debut appearing in a supporting role in the 1992 comedy film Straight Talk starring Dolly Parton.
 She went on to guest star in a number of notable television series, include Chicago Hope, Law & Order, Ally McBeal, Dharma & Greg, NYPD Blue, ER, Heroes, and Criminal Minds.
 In film, Newsome has appeared in Guess Who (2005), Little Miss Sunshine (2006), Reign Over Me (2007), Things We Lost in the Fire (2007), Thinspiration (2014), Black or White (2014) and Spider-Man: No Way Home (2021).